Skip to main content

 SOLANA_PRIVATE_KEY={YOUR_SOLANA_PRIVATE_KEY}" > .env

-The sections in this step demonstrate how to set up your script, execute the bridge transfer, and check the result.
+This step shows you how to set up your script, execute the bridge transfer, and check the result.

 Create an index.ts file in the project directory and add the following code.
-This code sets up your script and transfers 10 USDC from Ethereum to Solana:
+This code sets up your script and transfers 1 USDC from Ethereum Sepolia to Solana Devnet.

 // Import Bridge Kit and dependencies